zenvin-dev/UnitySettingsFramework/README.md

 \
 **The package will not work properly in pre-2020.1 versions!**

+### _NOTICE_
+_There have been major and minor changes all over the code base recently, so this README might not be fully up-to-date anymore.
+Most notably, the [Saving and Loading](#6-saving-and-loading-setting-values) functionality has been overhauled completely.
+Check the corresponding section to learn more!_

 ## Using the Package

 ### 1. Setup
 After installing the Package into your project via the UPM (and making sure the assembly definitions are recognized by Unity), create a SettingsAsset through _Create > Scriptable Objects > Zenvin > Settings Asset_.
-This will serve as a collection of all settings you may create.
+This will serve as a collection of all Settings you may create.
 \
-Once you have created the `SettingsAsset`, you can use the **Settings Editor Window** (_Window > Zenvin > Settings Asset Editor_) to add, delete, move and group settings.
+Once you have created the `SettingsAsset`, you can use the **Settings Editor Window** (_Window > Zenvin > Settings Asset Editor_) to add, delete, move and group Settings.
 Double-clicking `SettingsAsset`s will open the editor.
 \
 If there is no asset being edited currently, the editor will show a list of available instances.